 One place that I expect we will visit again will be the beautiful historic city of Tarragona. it is the capital of the Catalonia region and a real gem to visit.
-There is such variety and depth in this city that became a UNESCO World Heritage site in November 2000 when they recognised 'The Archaeological Ensemble of Tárraco' (modern day Tarragona) for its importance as a major administrative and mercantile Roman city.
+There is such variety and depth in this city that became a UNESCO World Heritage site in November 2000 when it recognised 'The Archaeological Ensemble of Tárraco' (modern-day Tarragona) for its importance as a major administrative and mercantile Roman city.

 Visit the Tourist Office

 Tarragona is such a big and diverse city there are four tourist offices across the city for you to visit.
 Either plan your visit out using the internet in advance or arrive at one of the offices and let the very helpful staff advise you how to fill your day.